DUNE-DAQ/nanorc/docs/README.md

 This tutorial assumes you run on a linux host with /cvmfs mounted, such as lxplus at CERN.

+To run with Kubernetes support, scroll down to the "Kubernetes support" section

 ### Setup

 First, set up a working area according to [the daq-buildtools instructions](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).